samimagine/advance_kanban_joby/README.md

 ```

 ### Note:
-- The data was generated using AI-based models for simulation purposes.
+- The mockData was generated using AI-based models for simulation purposes.
 - This format ensures flexibility and scalability to support advanced features.

 ---